Belvoir Amphitheatre: History

 The Belvoir Amphitheatre is located on the grounds of the historic Belvoir Homestead, a 19th-century estate that originally operated as part of the agricultural development of the Swan Valley.
 The homestead itself dates back to the mid-1800s and is an example of early colonial architecture in Western Australia, reflecting the pastoral heritage of the Upper Swan region.
 It served as a working farm and private residence for much of its early history, with connections to some of the pioneering families of the area.

 In the late 20th century, the property's scenic setting and cultural significance inspired its transformation into an arts and performance venue.
 The natural amphitheatre was developed in the 1990s to complement the existing heritage structures, with care taken to preserve the landscape and integrate the venue into its environment.
+Early coverage and promotions from the venue's establishment period occasionally referred to the site as the Belvoir Theatre.
 The homestead and surrounding grounds now provide a historic backdrop for events, adding a layer of cultural depth to performances held at the site.

 Belvoir gained prominence during the late 1990s and early 2000s with the rise of large-scale outdoor music festivals in Perth.
 Its combination of rural charm and professional staging infrastructure allowed it to become a staple for both national and international touring acts.

 The venue has also been involved in community and arts events linked to the Perth International Arts Festival and other state-supported programs.
 Its location in the Swan Valley has also made it a crossover venue for wine, food, and lifestyle events.